jspecify/jspecify/docs/docs/spec.md

 To determine the nullness operator, apply the following rules in order.
 Once one condition is met, skip the remaining conditions.

--   If the type usage is the type of an enum constant, its nullness operator is `MINUS_NULL`.
+-   If the type usage is the type of the field corresponding to an enum constant, its nullness operator is `MINUS_NULL`.

     > In source code, there is nowhere in the Java grammar for the type of an
     > enum constant to be written.
 Still, enum constants have an implicit type,